 Where is Family Addiction Specialist located?
 Where do we meet?

 Family Addiction Specialist is based in the New York City area, but are available to clients worldwide both in-person or via Zoom.
 Family Addiction Specialist offers concierge visits to your home, office, or other safe location or offers appointments at their undisclosed Upper East Side office.
 If mutually agreed upon, sessions can even take place on a walk in Central Park or at a café.
 Family Addiction Specialist always prioritizes confidentiality, safety, and privacy.
+If in-person meetings are requested in other states or countries, travel fees will apply.

 If I work with Family Addiction Specialist, how often and for how long will we meet?

 Family Addiction Specialist offers various coaching options for their different coaching services.
 Coaching sessions are not bound by time, as long as within reason and at the discretion of the provider.
 Each coaching session is generally 1-3 hours and are offered in several packages.
 The frequency of meetings is based on the needs of each individual client, and they are available 7 days a week and evenings.
+Intensive work is generally done for the first 3 to 6 months, with ongoing services provided for 12 months or as long as needed.

 What is a Therapeutic Recovery Companion or Sober Companion?
 What is Recovery Transport?